Pro-GenAI/AutoWatcher/README.md

 For more projects, open the profile: **[@Pro-GenAI](https://github.com/Pro-GenAI)** <br>

-## :hammer_and_wrench: Contributing
-Contributions are welcome!
-Feel free to create an issue for any bug reports or suggestions. <br>
-To contribute, please star :star: the repository and create an Issue.
-If I can't solve that, I will allow anyone to create a pull request.<br>

 ## :identification_card: License
 Copyright &copy; 2024 Praneeth Vadlapati <br>
 Please refer to the [LICENSE](./LICENSE.md) file for more information. <br>